Legendary-Knight/Hangry-Bubs/README.md

 On the upper-righthand corner of screen, there should be a drop-down menu under the text *Choose a test*.
 Set it to *Hangury Burbs* to access our game.

+**How to Play Our Game**

+To shoot the bird, *press shift and hold down on the left mouse button* then move your mouse to aim the bird. *Release the left mouse button* in order to fire the bird.

 Installation
 ----------